reganbaucke/JuDGE.jl/docs/src/tutorials.md

 ```@example tutorial
 JuDGE.solve(judy)
 ```
-There are a number of optional stopping critieria that can be set here:
+There are a number of optional stopping criteria that can be set here:
     `abstol`, `reltol`, `rlx_abstol`, `rlx_reltol`, `duration`, `iter`.

 Currently, we recommend using JuDGE with Gurobi as the subproblem and master problem solvers.
-Any solvers can be specified, but the master problem must return duals, and a barrier method is recommended to computational efficiency.
+Any solvers can be specified, but the master problem must return duals, and an interior point method is recommended for reliable convergence.
 The subproblems can be solved with any method, but currently need to be solved to optimality (bound gap of 0).

 We can view the optimal solution to our problem by calling